Invokana And Increased Risk of Diabetic Ketoacidosis

 The two most common forms of diabetes are type 1 and type 2.

-Type 2 diabetics do not produce nor use insulin well.
-This type of diabetes most often occurs in middle aged and older individuals and is the most common type of diabetes.
-Type 2 diabetics manage their disease a combination of ways – diet, exercise, self-monitoring of blood glucose, and for some, with oral medication or insulin.
+Do not produce nor use insulin well.
+This type of diabetes most often occurs in middle-aged and older individuals and is the most common type of diabetes.
+Type 2 diabetics manage their disease in a combination of ways – diet, exercise, self-monitoring of blood glucose, and for some, with oral medication or insulin.

 Invokana is a drug used in the treatment of diabetes.
 Taken in pill form, the drug works to help lower a patient’s blood sugar (A1C) in adults with Type 2 diabetes.
 A1C is a test that provides insight regarding the patient’s average levels of blood sugar for the previous 3 months.
 Common side effects are genital yeast infections, urinary tract infections, and changes in urination.